godcodehunter/turing_machine/README.md

 So where "halt point"?
 Halt point every where (depends of watcher), and start of loop after it.

 NOTE:
-I find the halt point and the start point of the loop at the same time, in fact I find two equivalent programs at once, one that stops (firstly possible halt) and the other that doesn’t.
+I find the halt point and the start point of the loop at the same time, in fact I find two equivalent programs at once, one that halt and the other run infinity.

 My example is a function of Busy beaver(3).
 The start point of the lopp is "A".
 The halt point is "C".